JuliaIntervals/IntervalArithmetic.jl/docs/src/philosophy.md

 To be safe, we decided to go one step further and disable **all** set operations from julia `Base` on intervals.
-These operations can instead be performed with the specific `*_interval` function, for example `in_interval` as a replacement for `in`, except for `setdiff`.
+These operations can instead be performed with the specific `*_interval` function, for example `in_interval` as a replacement for `in`.

+`setdiff` is an exception,
-We can not meaningfully define the set difference of two intervals, because our intervals are always closed, while the result of `setdiff` can be open.
+as we can not meaningfully define the set difference of two intervals, because our intervals are always closed, while the result of `setdiff` can be open.